-Discount for pleading guilty should be based on a sliding scale, so that the offender gets more credit for pleading guilty at the earliest opportunity.
-Under the sliding scale, the offender receives:
+The discount for a guilty plea should be based on a sliding scale, so that the offender gets more credit for pleading guilty at the earliest opportunity, as follows:

-- The [normal] maximum of one third where the guilty plea was entered at the first reasonable opportunity;
+- The normal, maximum one third where the guilty plea was entered at the first reasonable opportunity;

 - A maximum of one quarter where a trial date has been set;